 Note that some of the items below are relatively new, and there are still questions about their effectiveness and risks.
 Still, there’s promising evidence that they can help.
 Without further ado, here’s a rundown on your natural antiviral options:

 - Antiviral herbs: We’ll go into this more in the section below, but antiviral herbs are one of the oldest and most beneficial natural virus killers.

 - Infrared sauna: These are saunas that use infrared lamps, which have light waves to warm your body from within rather than warming the air around you.
 Some say that bringing the body to an increased temperature not only kills off viruses and pathogens, but also increases white blood cell production, thus boosting your immune system.
 Similar to how your body creates a fever when it is naturally trying to kill off a virus!
-There isn’t a lot of research into this currently, but when used correctly (ie, staying hydrated, eating beforehand, and checking in with your doctor) there are no known negative side effects, so it’s worth a try!
-While going out for an infrared sauna right now might not be an option, our friends at HigherDOSE have an infrared sauna blanket you can buy to get the same benefits at home.
-Use code WELLBE100 to get $100 off!
+While there’s still not a ton of known about using infrared saunas to kill viruses, there’s a growing body of research on their general health benefits and there are no known negative side effects, so it’s worth a try!

 - UV light: Research has shown that small amounts of human-safe UV light can kill airborne viruses.
 Since most of us won’t be blasting our homes with UV lights, a more practical application is buying a UV sanitizer, which you can use to kill viruses that may be on the surfaces of objects.